moviedomfo/Express_PersonsAPI/readme.md

 ## Dockerize

 You can use docker to deploy the api server.
-In this releasse we leave a dockerfile and a docker compose ready to use
+In this releasse we leave a dockerfile and a docker compose ready to usedocker

 - generate image